Dina Feitelson: Biography

-After graduating she studied philosophy in the Hebrew University of Jerusalem.
-Her studies were interrupted by 1948 Arab–Israeli War.
+In parallel she studied philosophy in the Hebrew University of Jerusalem.
+Her studies were interrupted by the 1948 Arab–Israeli War.
 During the war she suffered a severe head injury.
+She received an MA in 1951 and a PhD in 1956.
+Her advisor was prof. Karl Frankenstein.

-After graduating she worked as an elementary school teacher and later as an inspector for the Ministry of Education.
+Later she also worked as an inspector for the Ministry of Education.

 In parallel she also embarked upon an academic career, initially in the Hebrew University of Jerusalem.
 Then, in 1973, she accepted a post at the University of Haifa, where she became a professor of Education.
 She continued to work there till her death in 1992.